AleksLitynski/tagsystem/readme.md

 ```

 ## Building tagsystem
-1. Install make and gcc.
+1. Install make and gcc
 2. `make all` to build
 3. `make runtest` to run unit tests